10 Things to Prepare For an Employee’s Last Day

 According to Charles Krugel, a management-side labor and employment lawyer & HR counselor, there are no federal laws concerning the payout of accrued PTO, and the field is mostly regulated by state and local law.
 “Generally speaking most states take this approach: If the employee earns it then it’s something they’re entitled to even when they leave, thus the payout.
 Some states permit companies to have a use it or lose it rule.”
 The “use it or lose it” rule often comes with its own set of terms.

 According to Michael S. Gottlieb of Momentum Law Group, “The law (in Maryland) provides that if the employer has a policy of use it or lose it at the termination of employment and that policy is communicated to the employee at the start of their employment relationship, then the employer doesn’t have to pay it.
-If, however, either of those conditions aren’t met, then the employer will have to pay out the unused PTO.”
+If, however, either of those conditions isn’t met, then the employer will have to pay out the unused PTO.”

 If you decide to cash out, Attorney Robin Solomon, a partner of Ivins, Phillips & Barker’s Employee Benefits practice, advises that “The cashout is paid as additional wages and reported on Form W2.
 If paid at termination, it is typically included in the employee’s final paycheck.”